Russia and German reunification: Opposing views on Mikhail Gorbachev's legacy | DW | 02.10.2020

 Read more: "We need better cooperation with Russia"

-The breakthrough moment came in talks with Kohl in Moscow on 10th February 1990: "We had Gorbachev's go-ahead for the Two Plus Four process and, above all, his green light for resolving the domestic German aspects of reunification," as Helmut Kohl put it in his diary.
+The breakthrough moment came in talks with Kohl in Moscow on February 10th, 1990: "We had Gorbachev's go-ahead for the Two Plus Four process and, above all, his green light for resolving the domestic German aspects of reunification," Kohl put it in his diary.

-The German leaders managed to convince Gorbachev that the two German states themselves, and not the victorious powers, should decide on their own future.
-All of which led to the Two Plus Four formula.
+The German leaders managed to convince Gorbachev that the two German states themselves, and not the victorious powers, should decide on their own future, which led to the Two Plus Four formula.

+One of the most divisive issues on the agenda was the future united Germany's proposed NATO membership.
+Here, Gorbachev ought to have "at least set terms" for Germany's NATO membership, wrote Aleksey Pushkov, leading Russian foreign policy expert and senator, in the messaging service Telegram in July 2020.

-Moscow had initially called for a united but neutral Germany – a proposal that was rejected in Bonn by West Germany, by Washington, and by eastern European countries like Poland and Czechoslovakia.
+Moscow had initially called for a united but neutral Germany – a proposal that was rejected by West Germany, by the US, and by Eastern European countries like Poland and Czechoslovakia.

 Gorbachev's critics in Russia believe he should also have demanded the withdrawal of British and American troops from united Germany.

-"Of course the Soviet Union could have asked big questions about foreign forces stationed in Germany," Vladislav Belov, Head of the Center for Germany Studies at the Russian Academy of Sciences told DW.
+"Of course the Soviet Union could have asked big questions about foreign forces stationed in Germany," Vladislav Belov, Hhead of the Center for Germany Studies at the Russian Academy of Sciences, told DW.
 "But the opportunity was wasted."

-Moscow could also have called for the withdrawal of American nuclear weapons, says Belov, who adds that German social democrats had also been pushing Gorbachev to concede to this demand.
+Moscow could also have called for the withdrawal of American nuclear weapons, said Belov, adding that German Social Democrats on the center-left had also been pushing Gorbachev to concede to this demand.

-Historian Martin Aust, a specialist in eastern Europe at Bonn University, is however skeptical: "My guess is that it wouldn't have been accepted," says the historian.
+But historian Martin Aust, a specialist in Eastern Europe at Bonn University, is skeptical: "My guess is that it wouldn't have been accepted," he said.
 "It would have been the old model, as proposed by Stalin: the unification of Germany as a neutral state."
 Adenauer rejected it.
 The Kohl government would probably also have rejected it."

 The second fundamental allegation raised against Gorbachev concerns money.
-The critics say that Moscow quite simply got too little in turn for playing along with reunification.
+His critics say that Moscow quite simply got too little in turn for playing along with reunification.

-In 1990, the Soviet economy was in serious trouble.
-Bonn offered to help, initially by stepping up food shipments.
+In 1990 the Soviet economy was in serious trouble.
+West Germany offered to help, initially by stepping up food shipments.
 In the summer of the same year, Moscow got a loan worth 5 billion German Marks (€2.5 billion).

+Shortly before the signing of the Two Plus Four Agreement, Kohl and Gorbachev wrestled over further payments.
+The chancellor proposed 10 billion.
+Gorbachev went higher, demanding 15 billion, or more.
+On September 12th, 1990, the two sides agreed on 12 billion to pay for the withdrawal of Soviet troops plus an additional loan of 3 billion.

+Voices close to the negotiations have confirmed that the German government would have been willing at this stage to put a larger sum on the table.

 A happy reunion — 19 years after reunification Mikhail Gorvachev met up with former German Chancellor Helmut Kohl and former US President George Bush

 In the eyes of critics like Belov, Gorbachev was a weak negotiator.
-And worse still: in 1990, the former Russian leader, he says, gave less thought to the future of his country and more to his own place in the history books.
+And worse still: Belov says that in 1990, the former Russian leader gave less thought to the future of his country and more to his own place in the history books.

-"Germany owes huge thanks to Gorbachev and the Soviet Union," says Martin Aust: "Gorbachev was driven by the belief that he could create a new Soviet Union that would be bound into a new world order free of the US-Soviet antagonism of the Cold War period."
+"Germany owes huge thanks to Gorbachev and the Soviet Union," Aust said.
+"Gorbachev was driven by the belief that he could create a new Soviet Union that would be bound into a new world order free of the US-Soviet antagonism of the Cold War period."

 Certainly, from today's German perspective, it is not difficult to be grateful to Mikhail Gorbachev that unity was achieved so speedily.

 This gratitude is reflected in a strand of Germany politics that is still remarkably strong: a yearning on Berlin's part to be an advocate for Moscow in the West.
-It was, in this vein, that Germany pushed for rapprochement between the Soviet Union and then Russia with the G7.
+It was, in this vein, that Germany pushed for rapprochement between the Soviet Union, and later Russia, with the G7.
 It also helped Russia to become a member of the European Bank for Reconstruction and Development (EBRD) and join